100 Notable alumni of

 -

 Humberto Cavalcanti de Albuquerque Teixeira was a Brazilian lawyer, politician, musician, and composer, mostly known for his partnership with musician Luiz Gonzaga.
 Together, they wrote one of the most important songs of their era, Asa Branca, in 1947.
-Teixeira is recognized as a specialist in baião as well as "master of costumes and popular North-Eastern trends."
+Teixeira is recognized as a specialist in baião as well as a "master of costumes and popular North-Eastern trends."

 -